 5. Points and leaderboards

-Points and leaderboards introduce a competitive element to learning.
+Points and leaderboards introduce a competitive element to learning that can motivate students.
 Learners earn points for completing tasks or answering questions correctly, and their progress is displayed on leaderboards, fostering healthy competition and motivation to perform better.

 Points and leaderboards can be made even more engaging by introducing team-based competitions.
 By dividing learners into teams and awarding points based on team performance, learners compete individually and work together to achieve a common goal.
 This not only promotes teamwork but also encourages peer-to-peer learning and support.